 Figure 3: Note the “address space” during Vnet Creation

-Continue through to configure Security and Tags (per your organization’s requirements) until you reach the “Review + Create” section.
+Continue through Tags (per your organization’s requirements) until you reach the “Review + Create” section.
 Once you see the “Validation passed” notification, click on “Create”.
-Creation may take awhile.
+Creation may take a while.

 You can also find the “address space” on the overview page of your VNet: